Body/Antibody: Reception

-Kurt Dahlke of DVD Talk rated the film 3.5 stars out of 5 and wrote that "smart scripting and great performances make this rise above the straight-to-DVD ranks, begging to be on the big screen."
-Richard van Oosterom of See Magazine rated the film 3.5 stars out of 5 and called the performances "understated and natural".
+Kurt Dahlke of DVD Talk rated the film three and a half out of five stars and wrote that "smart scripting and great performances make this rise above the straight-to-DVD ranks, begging to be on the big screen."
+Richard van Oosterom of See Magazine rated the film three and a half out of five stars and called the performances "understated and natural".

 Elizabeth Chorney-Booth of Fast Forward Weekly called the performances "textured" and the atmosphere "sparse but tense".
 Dave Jaffer of Hour Community wrote that the film's "stark whiteness injects a palpable sense of order and cleanliness to the proceedings, which is of course sullied by a claustrophobic and bloody third act that exposes how base our darker desires really are."

 Marya Summers of New Times Broward-Palm Beach wrote that the film "doesn't cut important corners and makes few mistakes".